Sugar, We're Goin Down

-"Sugar, We're Goin Down" is a song by American rock band Fall Out Boy, released to US radio on April 4, 2005 as the lead single from their second album, From Under the Cork Tree.
+"Sugar, We're Goin Down" is a song by American rock band Fall Out Boy, released to US radio on April 4, 2005, as the lead single from their second album, From Under the Cork Tree.
 Two different CD singles were released with different B-sides, Part I with a green cover and Part II with a red cover.
 With music composed by vocalist Patrick Stump and lyrics penned by bassist Pete Wentz, the single reached No. 8 on the US Billboard Hot 100, becoming Fall Out Boy's first top-10 hit and exploding the band into the mainstream, exposing them to a new audience.
 It spent five weeks in the top 10 and 20 weeks in the top 20 out of its 42 chart weeks.

 The song became the band's first two-million seller in July 2009, and as of February 2013, has sold 4,639,000 copies in the US.
-It was upgraded to a 4× platinum certification by the Recording Industry Association of America (RIAA) in February 2015.
+It was upgraded to a 9× platinum certification by the Recording Industry Association of America (RIAA) in August 2025.
 On July 22, 2013, "Sugar, We're Goin Down" was certified silver by the British Phonographic Industry (BPI) for 200,000 sales.

 Background

-Stump told Rolling Stone that he deliberately slurred the lyrics in the song's chorus to make it sound better, saying that he "was trying to do a straight punk song for fun" and adding, "I saw those lyrics and just kind of barked them out.
+"Sugar We're Going Down"'s lyrics have been called "almost nonsensical."
+Patrick Stump told Rolling Stone that he deliberately slurred the lyrics in the song's chorus to make it sound better, saying that he "was trying to do a straight punk song for fun" and adding, "I saw those lyrics and just kind of barked them out.
 But there was something about the rhythm of it, where I was like, 'Hmm, that actually might be too good for just a shitty punk song.'"
-During the writing of the song it went through thirty changes and then went back to the way it first started.
+Contrary to popular belief, instead of going through thirty versions before going back to the first one, Stump clarified the song went through countless rewrites until they landed on the final version which was chosen.

-The song appears on the karaoke games Lips (as downloadable content) and in Karaoke Revolution Presents: American Idol, and is also a playable song on Band Hero.
+The song appears in the karaoke games Lips (as downloadable content) and in Karaoke Revolution Presents: American Idol, and is also a playable song on Band Hero.
 It is in the 2005 film The Fog and its soundtrack.
 American country pop artist Taylor Swift covered "Sugar, We're Goin Down" at a concert on her 2011 Speak Now Tour in Chicago, during which she would sing a cover of a song originally released by an artist from each tour stop.
 Hayley Williams joined Fall Out Boy onstage in 2014 to perform the song as part of a Super Bowl Blitz show.
-The band themselves used a sample of the song in "What a Catch, Donnie" and referenced it in "Save Rock and Roll", from the album of the same title.
+The band themselves used a sample of the song in "What a Catch, Donnie" from their 2008 album Folie à Deux and referenced it in "Save Rock and Roll", from their 2013 album of the same title.